 Why does matting occur?
 Cats naturally shed their coats, and a mat is simply the buildup of detached hair that was unable to fall off completely because it was caught in grease or a thick undercoat.
 Think of it as the same concept as dreadlocks on humans, which is why people wanting dreadlocks don't wash their scalps while they are attempting to form them.
 As the cat sheds over time, the buildup of trapped and tangled hair worsens, and mats form.

 Do you have a greasy, matted or even pelted cat?
-Do you have difficulty trimming your cat's nails or even running a comb through them?
+Do you have difficulty trimming your cat's nails or even running a comb through their coat?
 Our goal is to both solve your cat's grooming issues without judgement passed on you the guardian, and to promote healthy skin and coat through education and a regular grooming schedule.

 This will depend on a variety of factors such as your cat's skin and coat type, tolerance, indoor/outdoor, health and age.
 Anywhere from 4-6 weeks for long hair cats, to once every four months for short hair cats is recommended to keep the skin and coat healthy.